Ron89/BioNetworkSimulation/README.md

 modules defined in the projects.
 And guide the future development based on the work.

+Note that the css file used for this README article is one of the css files hosted on [Github](https://github.com/jasonm23/markdown-css-themes "jasonm23/markdown-css-themes").

 ## Biochemical models storage and conversion

 ### BCNetwork Class Template